KaranpreetRaja/GitTutorial/README.md

 git config --global user.email "user@emailaddress.com"
 ```

+To link your git activity with your github, [add the email address you use for git to your github](n order to vhttps://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-email-preferences/adding-an-email-address-to-your-github-account)

-In order to view current configuration, you can check running the following command:
+You can view current configuration, you can check running the following command:

 ```
 git config --list